Quantifying (non-)weak compactness of operators on $AL$- and $C(K)$-spaces: The proof of Theorem

-Our goal is to extend the result from standard measure spaces to countably generated measure spaces of finite measure.
+Our goal is to extend the result from standard measure spaces to measure spaces of finite measure and countably generated $\sigma$-algebra.
 This will be achieved by combining Weis's theorem with Theorem~\ref{th: separablefinite-to-borel}.

-The following result, which describes how integral operators are transformed under lattice isomorphisms, will be needed in the proof.
+We now argue that singular and integral operators are preserved under lattice isomorphisms, and how the truncated approximations of integral operators transform under such isomorphisms.